List of Hartlepool United F.C. managers

 Hartlepool United Football Club is an association football club based in Hartlepool, County Durham who currently play in the National League, the fifth level of the English football league system.

 This chronological list comprises all those who have held the position of manager of the first team of Hartlepool United.
 Each manager's entry includes his dates of tenure and the club's overall competitive record (in terms of matches won, drawn and lost), honours won and significant achievements while under his care.
 Caretaker managers are included, where known, as well as those who have been in permanent charge.
+The club's current head coach is Lee Clark.

 History

 Fred Priest, who led the team to second in the North Eastern League in the 1909–10 season, was elected as the club's first manager in August 1908.
 The club was managed by Cecil Potter when it was named as a founder member of the Football League Third Division North for the 1921–22 season, in which the team finished in 4th position.
 The club went throughout the period of 1940–43 without a manager due to the Second World War but appointed Fred Westgarth in August 1943.
 Under the management of Angus McLean, the club won promotion to Division Three from Division Four after finishing in third place in the 1967–68 season.